Homotopy theory for algebras over polynomial monads: Homotopy cofibrations and -monoidal model categories

+In left proper model categories, it suffices to choose a particular factorisation of $A\to B$ and check that $B'\cup_AC\to D$ is a weak equivalence.
+We will see in Corollary \ref{formal=real} below that in left proper model categories, formal homotopy pushouts are homotopy pushouts (i.e. homotopy colimits).
+Yet, in order to avoid any confusion, we maintain the terminological distinction.
 The following proposition gives several useful characterisations of $h$-cofibrations in left proper model categories.
-Left properness is essential here because homotopy pushouts are easier to recognise in left proper model categories than in general model categories.
-For instance, in a left proper model category any pushout along a cofibration is a homotopy pushout, which is not the case in general model categories.
-A weak equivalence $w$ in $X/\Ee$ is called a \emph{cofiber equivalence} if for each morphism $g:X\to B$ the functor $g_!:X/\Ee\to B/\Ee$ takes $w$ to a weak equivalence in $B/\Ee$.
+Left properness is essential here because formal homotopy pushouts are easier to recognise in left proper model categories than in general model categories.
+For instance, in a left proper model category any pushout along a cofibration is a formal homotopy pushout, which is not the case in general model categories.